How To Clean Outside Windows Without Removing Screens

 You can also lessen the water pressure by standing farther away from the window.
 Five to seven feet should be enough depending on the brand and model.
 Use a mild washing spray while pressure cleaning your windows.
 Consider using a window screen on a window, such as a window on the side.

-Use A Magnetic Cleaner
+Use a Magnetic Cleaner

 Choose a magnetic cleaner to safely clean windows from inside your house if they are challenging to reach with a ladder.
 With this device, you can simultaneously clean a window’s inside and outside using a powerful magnet.
 Utilizing microfiber cleaning cloths and tools like magnetic cleaners, you may simultaneously clean both sides of a window.